CAVaccineInventory/vial/README.md

 Run the tests like this:

-    docker exec -it vial_web pytest
+    docker exec -it vial pytest

 You can pass extra arguments to run specific tests - for example:

-- `docker exec -it vial_web pytest -k test_admin_location_actions_for_queue` - run specific test
+- `docker exec -it vial pytest -k test_admin_location_actions_for_queue` - run specific test
-- `docker exec -it vial_web pytest api/test_export_mapbox.py` - run the tests in the `vaccinate/api/test_export_mapbox.py` module
+- `docker exec -it vial pytest api/test_export_mapbox.py` - run the tests in the `vaccinate/api/test_export_mapbox.py` module
-- `docker exec -it vial_web pytest --lf` - run tests that failed during the last test run
+- `docker exec -it vial pytest --lf` - run tests that failed during the last test run

 ## Code formatting and linting

 This repository uses [Black](https://github.com/psf/black) and [isort](https://pycqa.github.io/isort/) to enforce coding style as part of the CI tests.

-Run `black .` and `isort .` in the top-level directory to ensure your code is formatted correctly, then enjoy never having to think about how to best indent your Python code ever again.
+Run `docker exec -it vial black .` and `docker exec -it vial isort .` to ensure your code is formatted correctly, then enjoy never having to think about how to best indent your Python code ever again.

-Run `scripts/run-flake8` in the top-level directory to check for missing or unused imports.
+Run `docker exec -it vial /app/scripts/run-flake8` to check for missing or unused imports.

-Run `scripts/run-mypy` in the top-level directory to run the mypy type checker.
+Run `docker exec -it vial /app/scripts/run-mypy` run the mypy type checker.

-Run `scripts/lint-migrations` in the top-level directory to verify that migrations do not have any backwards-incompatible changes that could cause problems during a deploy while the site is serving traffic.
+Run `docker exec -it vial /app/scripts/lint-migrations` to verify that migrations do not have any backwards-incompatible changes that could cause problems during a deploy while the site is serving traffic.

+## Rebuilding the containers

+Any time you need to apply changes to `requirements.txt` or `Dockerfile.dev` you should stop the conatiners and run this:

+    docker-compose build

+Then start the environment again with:

+    docker-compose up

 ## Logging SQL